 Julia Gazzara has been a member of the Dance Express family since 1997.
-She grew up training in ballet, jazz, tap, lyrical, hip hop and musical theatre.
-Here, she competed in competitions throughout New England for nine years as part of the Dance Express Ensemble team.
-Julia then went on to compete at the NDA varsity dance competition in Florida during her freshman year attending Bridgewater State University.
-After receiving her Bachelor of Arts degree in Fine Arts Painting and Graphic Design with a minor in Art History she started her own business making art around New England.
-She is also currently an Art Teacher/Mentor at Fusion Academy in Hingham where she teaches Art, Dance/Yoga, and Wellness.
-Julia hopes to help motivate students to engage in all forms of expression to help them discover their own passions and goals!
+She grew up at the studio training in ballet, jazz, tap, lyrical, musical theater, and her favorite- hip hop.
+Here, she attended competitions throughout New England for nine years as part of the Dance Express Ensemble team.
+After high school, Julia went on to attend Bridgewater State University where she became a member of the nationally ranked BSU dance team.
+Continuing her studies here, she received her Bachelor of Arts degree in Fine Arts Painting and Graphic Design, with a minor in Art History.
+Julia has since started her own business making art around New England, focusing on large scale murals.
+You can find her work installed at Bridgewater State University, Freeplay Arcade in both Worcester and Providence, and at Fusion Academy in Hingham.
+Upon graduation, Julia has been teaching and choreographing at Dance Express since 2017 for the recreational and competitive dancers where she will continue to inspire dancers in the way she was inspired by her teachers.
+Her most recent adventure has been renovating a 1970 Winnebago Indian that she plans to drive and explore as many national parks as she can.
+She hopes to motivate all of her students to engage in all forms of expression to help them discover their own passions and goals!

 Mary has been dancing since age five.
 She began her training at Dance Express Easton under the direction of Ann-Marie Basara.
 During her years at Dance Express, Mary studied ballet, jazz, tap, lyrical, hip hop and contemporary.
 After high school Mary attended Dean College to pursue her dance education.
 While there, she studied ballet, modern, tap and jazz.
 Mary went on to finish her college career at Westfield State University, where she became a member of the nationally ranked WSU competitive dance team.
 She traveled up and down the east coast performing and competing with the team.
 Mary has spent time dancing with Contemporarily Out Of Order under the direction of Wendy O’Byrne.
 In 2014, Mary became a member of IMPACT Dance Company, a Boston based company under the direction of Meghan McCaffrey.
 With IMPACT, Mary has trained extensively in contemporary dance and has performed at different venues around the Boston area.
 Mary is currently a dance teacher and choreographer at various studios across southeastern Massachusetts.
 She loves to create and share her passion with her students.